Does your life feel like an endless series of appointments and meetings?

 Calendar Crisis?
 The Business English Learner’s Guide to Making (or Canceling) Appointments

 The Grammar You Need for Making Appointments

 There are certain grammatical structures and patterns you’ll notice for the language you need to set appointments.
 The tips below will set you up to speak politely, formally and avoid common errors that many English learners face.

 Once you’ve mastered the use of these grammatical structures in the context of making appointments, you’ll be able to remember them very easily moving forward for other situations, too.

 FluentU is a helpful tool to absorb these structures (instead of trying to just memorize them blind).
-FluentU provides real-world business English videos and dialogues that’ve been transformed into personalized language lessons.
+FluentU takes real-world videos—like business dialogues, inspiring speeches, news and more—and turns them into personalized English lessons.